yochaigal/cairn/hacks/backgrounds/herbalist.md

 - Watering tin
 - Restorative herbs

-## Why Did You Stop Being an Herbalist?
+## Why did you lose your passion for herbalism?
 Roll 1d6:

 |      |                 |                                                              |
 | ---- | --------------- | ------------------------------------------------------------ |